dscmbm/StudyPods-v3.0/SP0301/Readme.md

 Mentor1

-## Daily Logs
+## Weekly/Monthly Logs

-Daily Logs is an important activity planned by DSC MBM to motivate participants to note their progress and prepare the log for future generation to plan accordingly.
+Weekly Logs is an important activity planned by DSC MBM to motivate participants to note their progress and prepare the log for future generation to plan accordingly.

 ### Format